A Holistic Approach

 Student Wellbeing

 SASY students need opportunities in preparing to re-engage in learning and to feel safe and secure.
-Wellbeing and learning are holistically intertwined throughout all programs, which are personalised, individualised and differentiated to encourage, support and maximise student development in emotional regulation, self-awareness and readiness to learn.
+Wellbeing and learning exist side by side throughout all programs, which are personalised, individualised and differentiated to encourage, support and maximise student development in emotional regulation, self-awareness and readiness to learn.

-Some examples of wellbeing needs that can be supported at SASY include homelessness and connecting students with housing services, AOD programs, case management, home visits and Outreach Services, mental health referrals and psychologist appointments, case management, assisting with Centrelink and NDIS claims, work experience connections and transport.
+Some examples of student wellbeing needs that can be supported at SASY include connecting students with external care providers, AOD programs, case management, home visits and Outreach Services, mental health referrals and psychologist appointments, work experience connections and transport where appropriate.